jonasmarco/fillet-e2e/README.md

 # fillet-e2e + Cypress

-## Descrição
+## Description

-Este projeto contém testes end-to-end (E2E) para as aplicações da Fillet, utilizando Cypress.
-Os testes garantem que a funcionalidade da aplicação está intacta e funcionando conforme esperado.
+This project contains end-to-end (E2E) tests for Fillet's applications, using Cypress.
+The tests ensure that the functionality of the application is intact and working as expected.

 ## Getting Started

-### Requisitos
+### Requirements

 - Node.js (versão 14 ou superior)
 - Yarn (versão 1.x ou 2.x)